 The Artist or artists: The Ashmole or Ashmolean Bestiary

-When I discovered the Aberdeen Bestiary site, I felt I should perhaps refrain from writing a post on said bestiary.
-A large number of the Aberdeen Bestiary illuminated folios are now online.
-They can be investigated at leisure but images posted on the Bestiary cannot be used without violating copyright legislation Fortunately Wikipedia has a site containing a good selection of the Aberdeen Wiki Commons.
+When I discovered the Aberdeen Bestiary site, I felt I should perhaps refrain from writing a post on this famous bestiary.
+A few Aberdeen Bestiary illuminated folios are online.
+They can be investigated at leisure but images posted on the Bestiary cannot be used without violating copyright legislation.
+Fortunately Wikipedia has a site containing a good selection of the Aberdeen Wiki Commons.

-There was an exceptional interest for animal fables and beast epics beginning with the publication of Nivardus of Ghent’s 1148 or 1149.
-Ysengrimus.
+There was an exceptional interest for animal fables and beast epics beginning with the publication of Nivardus of Ghent’s 1148 or 1149 Ysengrimus.
 The Ysengrimus (6,574 lines of elegiac couplet) is Reynard the Fox ‘s birthplace.
 Reynard is called Reinardus and his foe, the wolf, Ysengrimus.
 In Reynard the Fox, they become Reynard and Isengrim (Renart and Ysengrin [FR]).
 However, although the animals inhabiting medieval Beast Epics and Fables are anthropomorphic, i.e. humans in disguise, the wolf looks like a wolf and the fox, like a fox.

 I cannot copy images from the Aberdeen Library site as I would be in violation of copyright laws.
-But you may see the illuminated manuscripts by clicking on Beasts.
+But you may see the illuminated manuscripts by clicking on Bestiary.ca.
 However, images are available at the above-mentioned Aberdeen Wiki Commons, Wikipedia.
 (Also see the the top of this post.)

 - Allegorical Illuminated Manuscripts: Medieval Bestiaries (michelinewalker.com)